 The Lab of Ornithology, a Cornell and national treasure, works to interpret and conserve the earth's biological diversity through research, education, and citizen science.

-David Toews is a postdoctoral fellow working in the Lovette Lab at the Cornell Lab of Ornithology.
+David Toews is a postdoctoral fellow working in the Lovette Lab at the Cornell Lab of Ornithology and one of Canada's prestigious Banting Fellows.
 He recently finished his PhD in the Irwin Lab at the University of British Columbia.... > more

 Once you've registered, we'll send you materials on the academic program and other information to help you prepare for CAU.
 A $50 per person, per class, non-refundable deposit is required with your registration.
 All deposits are applied to the full program charges.
 Register now!